mnaoumov/obsidian-better-markdown-links/README.md

      * The file to link to.
      */
     pathOrFile: PathOrFile;

     /**
      * The source path of the link.
      */
     sourcePathOrFile: PathOrFile;

     /**
      * The subpath of the link.
      */
     subpath?: string | undefined;

     /**
      * The alias for the link.
      */
     alias?: string | undefined;

     /**
      * Indicates if the link should be embedded.
 If not provided, it will be inferred based on the file type.
      */
     isEmbed?: boolean | undefined;

     /**
      * Indicates if the link should be a wikilink.
 If not provided, it will be inferred based on the Obsidian settings.
      */
     isWikilink?: boolean | undefined;

     /**
      * Indicates if the link should be relative.
-If not provided, it will be inferred based on the Obsidian settings.
+If not provided or `false`, it will be inferred based on the Obsidian settings.
      */
-    isRelative?: boolean | undefined;
+    forceRelativePath?: boolean | undefined;

     /**
      * Indicates if the link should use a leading dot.
 Defaults to `false`.
 Has no effect if `isWikilink` is `true` or `isRelative` is `false`.
      */
     useLeadingDot?: boolean | undefined;

     /**
      * Indicates if the link should use angle brackets.
 Defaults to `false`.
 Has no effect if `isWikilink` is `true` */